 Sickness Absence

 Any employee who is absent from work due to sickness is required to notify their immediate line manager on the first day of absence, and, if possible give an indication of how long the absence is likely to last.
-Line managers should advise Personnel of all staff absences for sick pay purposes
+Line managers should advise HR of all staff absences for sick pay purposes

-Sickness Management Policy & Procedures
+Sickness Management Policy

 All absences due to sickness require self-certification.

 Employees who are away due to sickness for extended periods of time are usually referred to the occupational health service for advice during the period and prior to resuming work.
-Employees have an entitlement to sick pay for certain periods of time according to their contract of employment.

 Sick Pay Entitlements

-Critical Illness
+Critical Illness Policy

 This policy is based on the following principles, which will provide a framework for all concerned.